jenniverse/jennybrain.com/_posts/2022-04-14-first-interview-with-apple.markdown

 ## 📨 I got an email from a recruiter
 The title was...
-> Internship opportunity with Apple's PPO Team!
+> "Internship opportunity with Apple's PPO Team!"

 How could you not get excited with that title?!